Tiles Buying Guide

 Measure before buying

 Measure the area you’re tiling so you know how many packs of tiles you need.
 Most tiles come in packs that cover one square metre.
-If you are looking to tile a floor, measure the width and length, multiply them together to give you the square metre area.
-Alternatively, if you are tiling a wall, measure the width and the height, multiply this together to give you the square metre area.
-If your wall has doors, windows or fixed cupboards, work out their areas and subtract them from the total area you'll be tiling.
-Buy 5 – 10% more tiles than you need – This allows for breakages and any discrepancies in shade.
+If you are tiling a floor, measure the width and length, and multiply to give the square metre area.
+Or, for a wall, measure the width and the height, and multiply to give the square metre area.
+If your wall has doors, windows or fixed cupboards, work out their areas and subtract them from the total area.
+Buy 5-10% more tiles than you need - this allows for breakages and any discrepancies in shade.
 You can always return unused boxes of tiles if you have the receipt and it’s within 30 days of purchase.

 Check the tiles are suitable